Serpent's Embrace

 Serpent's Embrace is the fourth studio album by the German symphonic black metal band Agathodaimon.
-It was released 24 August 2004 through Nuclear Blast records.
-In 2009 Metal Mind Productions reissued the album as a remastered digipak edition.
+It was released 21 June 2004 through Nuclear Blast records.
+On 25 August 2008, Polish record label Metal Mind Productions reissued the album as a remastered digipak edition.
 The reissue is limited to numerated 2000 copies and was digitally remastered using 24-Bit process on golden disc.

 The album had a more progressive style compared to previous albums.
 Allmusic described the album as one that "does not play by pre-established black metal rules" and a "genre-busting" LP.